sforest81/cn/source/publications/index.md

 121\.
 Gong Hainan, Hongyin Xiao, Quanliang Chen, and **Lin Wang\***, 2022: Impact of internal climate variability on wintertime surface air temperature trends over Eurasia in the CESM1 large ensemble, *Journal of Geophysical Research: Atmospheres*, doi:10.1029/2021JD035340, in press

 120\.
-Huangfu Jingliang, Yulian Tang, **Lin Wang\***, Wen Chen, Ronghui Huang, Tianjiao Ma, 2022: Joint influence of the QBO and prolonged ENSO effects on tropical cyclone occurrence frequency over the western North Pacific, *Climate Dynamics*, in press
+Huangfu Jingliang, Yulian Tang, **Lin Wang\***, Wen Chen, Ronghui Huang, Tianjiao Ma, 2022: Joint influence of the quasi-biennial oscillation and Indian Ocean basin mode on tropical cyclone occurrence frequency over the western North Pacific, *Climate Dynamics*, doi:10.1007/s00382-022-06276-3, in press

 119\.
 Jiang Wenping\*, Hainan Gong, Ping Huang, **Lin Wang**, Gang Huang, and Lisuo Hu, 2022: Biases and improvements of the ENSO-East Asian winter monsoon teleconnection in CMIP5 and CMIP6 models, *Climate Dynamics*, in press

 118\.
-Cen Sixian, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, in press
+Cen Sixian, Wen Chen, Shangfeng Chen, **Lin Wang**, Yuyun Liu, and Jingliang Huangfu, 2022: Weakened influence of the ENSO on the zonal shift of the South Asian High after the early 1980s, *International Journal of Climatology*, doi:10.1007/s00382-022-06220-5, in press

 117\.
 Hu Peng, Wen Chen\*, Shangfeng Chen, **Lin Wang**, Yuyun Liu, 2022: The weakening relationship between ENSO and the South China Sea summer monsoon onset in recent decades. *Advances in Atmospheric Sciences*, doi:10.1007/s00376-021-1208-6, in press